Welcome to St Thomas and our Sports Hub.

 At St Thomas of Canterbury College, keen footballers are encouraged to involve themselves in the football program.
 We look to develop a positive and supportive culture based on a holistic approach that is not very prevalent at club level.

 Ryan Nelson ex-All White captain, English Premier League Player and Old Boy of the College would be extremely proud to think about what is happening currently in football at the College.
 St Thomas First XI has been the team to beat in the Connectics Premier Schools Competition for the past few years.
-STC won the league in 2017, 2018 and 2019 as well as the knockout cup in 2018 and 2019.
-The Junior First XI also won the Junior League in 2019 comfortably beating St Bedes 9-1 in the final.
+STC won the league in 2017, 2018, 2019 and 2022 as well as the knockout cup in 2018 and 2019.

 The season traditionally runs throughout term 2 and 3 of the school year with Nationals taking place in late August.
-The College had its best ever result finishing in 4th place at the 2017 National Tournament held in Napier.
-This was possible due to quality coaching including recent Old Boy and Canterbury United dragon men’s former player Jacob Allen.
-Since his departure from the College Blair Scadden former U17 All White and Men’s Canterbury Team player has taken over the coaching role.
+The College had its best result finishing in 4th place at the 2017 National Tournament held in Napier and has qualified for the Premier tournament for the last 6 years.

 Futsal also runs throughout Term 4 and Term 1 culminating with nationals at the end of March in Wellington each year.
-In 2019 the Senior side was crowned National Champions after beating Scotts College and the Juniors were extremely unlucky to finish runners up after a penalty shootout.
-The College is supported in this area by James Vallance.
+In 2019 the Senior side was crowned National Champions after beating Scotts College.
+The senior boys team are attending Futsal nationals in 2023.

 For any further information about football or futsal you can email: